 Braxton-Hicks contractions

 Braxton-Hicks contractions, also known as false labor, often happen in the last trimester of pregnancy.
 They usually feel more like a tightening of muscles than the pain of actual labor, and they aren’t regular.
-These contractions are harmless, but it’s a good idea to check with your doctor if you experience them, especially if they start to become regular.
+These contractions are harmless, but it’s a good idea to check with your doctor if you experience them, especially if they become regular.

 Your baby moving